Programs

 You To the Rescue

-Presented by Amy Miller, You to the rescue, Founder and Executive Director
+Presented by Amy Miller, You to the Rescue, Founder and Executive Director

-Nancy Glasgow 0 98 Article rating: No rating
+Nancy Glasgow 0 4680 Article rating: No rating

 12:00 PM

-Presented by Amy Miller, You to the rescue, Founder and Executive Director
+Presented by Amy Miller, You to the Rescue, Founder and Executive Director

 You to the Rescue is a non-profit upscale resale shop that’s made its home in downtown Montgomery since November 2020.
 This donation-based business “rehomes” unwanted men’s, women’s and children’s clothing, accessories, home goods, pet items and furniture to benefit the Animal Adoption Foundation (AAF), the Save the Animals Foundation (STAF) and the Stray Animal Adoption Program (SAAP).
 All three are no-kill animal shelters in the Cincinnati tri-state area that have collectively received over $300,000 to date.